 We all have giants in our life, those who seem to be so overpowering and insurmountable, but as a christian we know the power of our God far exceeds the power of those who are too strong for us and David knew the strength of the Lord His God. ( Psalm 18:15-20 ).
 Then the channels of waters were seen, and the foundations of the world were discovered at thy rebuke, O LORD, at the blast of the breath of thy nostrils.
 He sent from above, he took me, he drew me out of many waters.
 He delivered me from my strong enemy, and from them which hated me: for they were too strong for me.
 They prevented me in the day of my calamity: but the LORD was my stay.
 He brought me forth also into a large place; he delivered me, because he delighted in me.The LORD rewarded me according to my righteousness; according to the cleanness of my hands hath he recompensed me.

 We have a clear picture of a literal giant in the story of David and Goliath.
 Go-li’-ath stood nine feet nine inches tall and to think most homes have eight feet high walls and how Go-li’-ath stood a foot more than that!
-He wore a helmet of brass and was armed with a coat of mail which weighed 166 pounds, what a frightful sight that must have been.
+He wore a helmet of brass and was armed with a coat of mail (metal) which weighed 166 pounds, what a frightful sight that must have been in Davids sight.